igorti/solvi-docs/source/index.html.md

   }
 ```

-This endpoint gives a token for specific user that should be used to create and retrieve user projects.
-Every request will generate new token.
-Token is valid for 24 hours.
+This endpoint gives a token for the specific user that should be used to create and retrieve user projects.
+Every request will generate na ew token.
+The token is valid for 24 hours.

 ### HTTP Request